 South Asian Student Association has worked to grow the event each year

-AU’s South Asian Student Association (SASA) hosted a cultural celebration Sunday, April 7 on the quad in observance of the Hindu festival Holi.
+AU’s South Asian Student Association (SASA) and the Hindu Student Association co-hosted a cultural celebration Sunday, April 7 on the quad in observance of the Hindu festival Holi.

 The day included food, music, performances and a dance.
 Participants played with brightly-colored powder that symbolizes the rebirth of spring, the end of winter and the triumph of good over evil.